RaVeR76/BubbleBobbleBonkers/README.md

 I and my lil tester crew all loved the use of their names throughout the game.
 They said it made them feel like part of the game.

 * **Result**
-Very happy with how my game interacts with the user and keeps them entertained on a personal level ... <b>ooooo Matron !!!</b> (Carry On pun there)
+Very happy with how my game interacts with the user and keeps them entertained on a personal level ... **ooooo Matron !!!** (Carry On pun there)
 Like I said before it was awesome to hear so many phones blasting that Bubble Booble theme tune out whilst playing my game.

 * **Verdict**